Somo, Wisconsin

 Somo is a town in Lincoln County, Wisconsin, United States.
-The population was 114 at the 2010 census.
+The population was 123 at the 2020 census.
 The unincorporated communities of Clifford and Tripoli are located partially in the town.

 Geography

-Somo occupies the northwest corner of Lincoln County, with Oneida County to the north and Price County to the west.
+Somo occupies the northwestern corner of Lincoln County, with Oneida County to the north and Price County to the west.
 U.S. Route 8 runs along the northern border of the town, passing through Tripoli and leading east 16 mi to U.S. Route 51 north of Tomahawk and west 15 mi to Prentice.

 According to the United States Census Bureau, the town of Somo has a total area of 94.1 sqkm, of which 93.7 sqkm are land and 0.35 sqkm, or 0.37%, are water.
 The northern and eastern parts of town are drained by the Somo River and its tributaries, while the southern and western parts are drained by tributaries of the Spirit River.
 Both rivers are east-flowing tributaries of the Wisconsin River.